zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/enode-url-format.rst

-An Ethereum node can be described with a URL scheme "enode".
+An Expanse node can be described with a URL scheme "enode".

 The hexadecimal node ID is encoded in the username portion of the URL, separated from the host by an @ sign.
 The hostname can only be given as